unccd/Prais4-reporting-manual/glossary.md

     Planting of forests on lands that have previously contained forests but that have been converted to some other use.

 Refugee population
+    One of the factors recommended to estimate the economic component of the Drought Vulnerability Index (DVI).
     The population of people recognized as refugees under the following criteria: the 1951 Convention Relating to the Status of Refugees or its 1967 Protocol; the 1969 Organization of African Unity Convention Governing the Specific Aspects of Refugee Problems in Africa; in accordance with the UNHCR statute; and those granted refugee-like humanitarian status or people provided temporary protection.
 Country of asylum is the country where an asylum claim was filed and granted.
 Refugee populations are more likely to be exposed to natural hazards (living in makeshift dwellings, etc.) and less capable of coping with disasters.
-    See also ‘Drought Vulnerability Index (DVI)’
+    *See also ‘Drought Vulnerability Index (DVI)’*

 Regional Action Programme (RAP)
     Regional Action Programmes promote and strengthen technical cooperation networks to harmonize, complement and increase the efficiency of national action programmes.The purpose of regional action programmes is to identify the factors contributing to desertification and practical measures necessary to combat desertification and mitigate the effects of drought at regional level.
 These programmes may include agreed joint programmes for the sustainable management of transboundary natural resources, scientific and technical cooperation, and strengthening of relevant institutions to harmonize, complement and increase the efficiency of national action programmes.